-- Carrots: I recommend using whole carrots for thsi recipe – they’re cheaper and generally have less packaging.
+- Carrots: I recommend using whole carrots for this recipe – they’re cheaper and generally have less packaging.
 You’ll also have more control in the size you cut them for roasting.

 - Ginger: fresh ginger root adds a little kick and zest to the soup.
 Ginger is also said to have a ton of health benefits, and while I don’t necessarily choose foods based on that (hello, just about flavor!) it’s still a bonus.
 I do recommend peeling the ginger before roasting.

-- Garlic: of course there will be garlic… it roasts up with the other veggies which means roasted garlic and it’s mellowy deliciousness is the best.
+- Garlic: of course, there will be garlic… it roasts up with the other veggies, resulting in its mellowy deliciousness.

 - Olive Oil: all of the veggies are tossed in olive oil to keep them moist and encourage their caramelization (if they’re not coated, they’ll just dry up in the oven instead).